-Physicians say that there is no evidence that prolonged stress results in the adrenals producing less cortisol.
+Some physicians say there is no evidence that prolonged stress results in the adrenals producing less cortisol.
 The symptoms may be due to stress, fractured sleep, poor nutrition and lack of exercise.
-Furthermore, the symptoms mimic some other some other diseases as well, such as chronic fatigue syndrome or possibly Fibromyalgia
+Furthermore, the symptoms mimic some other some other diseases as well, such as chronic fatigue syndrome or possibly Fibromyalgia.

 Dietary Suggestions to Help Fight This Disease

-Even though there has been no medical research into this problem there are many dietary suggestions which seem to help with these symptoms:
+Even though there has been little medical research into this problem there are many dietary suggestions which seem to help with these symptoms:

 - Add ground flax meal to your diet since it contains healthy dietary fiber and omega-3 essential fatty acids.
 Magnesium may also help.